E4S-Project/e4s/docs/deployment.rst

 Crusher
 ----------

+For more information on Crusher please see https://docs.olcf.ornl.gov/systems/crusher_quick_start_guide.html

 **ParaTools Deployment: E4S 22.05 / PrgEnv-gnu**

 This deployment is built using Spack at branch `e4s-22.05` and the following facility-provided external packages: